 What can I expect in a typical day with my caregiver?

 We consider each client’s situation to be unique and special—so it really depends on the type of service requested.
-During the initial assessment, our Client Service Manager will meet with the client and their family members to discuss the best plan of care and available services.
+During the initial assessment, a Case Manager will meet with the client and their family members to discuss the best plan of care and available services.
 Some of our clients like their caregivers to prepare nutritious meals, provide transportation to appointments, and do light housekeeping.
 Other clients need our caregivers to assist them with personal care such as bathing and dressing, medication reminders, and help with walking.
 All of our caregivers are encouraged to keep clients as active as possible with outings, exercise, mind-stimulating games, and good conversation.

 Will we have the same caregiver every time?